The Otago Medical School, New Zealand's first, opened in 1875 – just six years after the University of Otago was formally established.

 The first Malaysian students graduated in 1998, and the first Saudi Arabian students in 2006.
 Along with increasing numbers of Māori students, this significantly increased the diversity of our student population.

-In 1995, the Faculty of Medicine was restructured to comprise the Otago School of Medical Sciences (Anatomy and Structural Biology, Biochemistry, Microbiology, Pharmacology, and Physiology), and the Dunedin, Christchurch, and Wellington Schools of Medicine.
+In 1995, Otago Medical School was restructured to comprise the School of Biomedical Sciences (Anatomy, Biochemistry, Microbiology and Immunology, Pharmacology and Toxicology, and Physiology), and the Dunedin, Christchurch, and Wellington Schools of Medicine.

 - General Practice and Rural Health